 1. Common sense

 Common sense is often a good place to begin.
 Your private pension savings are typically intended to fund what will hopefully be many years of retirement.
-Without your private pension savings and no other forms of private income, your only source of income in retirement would likely be the state pension which is currently around £175 per week.
+Without your private pension savings and no other forms of private income, your only source of income in retirement would likely be the state pension which is currently around £203.85 per week for tax year 2023/2024.
 Few would find this enough.

 2. Life expectancy